sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - draft-senseml-reference-introduction.md

   - [Field query object](doc:field-query-object)
   - [Methods](doc:methods)
-  - [LLM-based methods](doc:llm-based-methods), including LLM-based LLM-based methods.
+  - [LLM-based methods](doc:llm-based-methods), including LLM-based methods.
 For more information about choosing whether to author configs in either SenseML or the visual editor, see [Choosing an extraction approach](doc:author).
   - [Sections](doc:sections)

   **Post-processing**